This Fund is now CLOSED

 - Registered Charities

-- Constituted Community and Voluntary Organisations
+- Constituted Community and Voluntary Organisations with charitable aims

 - Community Interest Companies (must be limited by guarantee – please also check additional guidance for CICs in appendix 1 of our full grant-making policy here)

 - Social Enterprises (companies limited by guarantee that have a clear not-for-profit clause in their governing document and clear charitable or social objectives)

 - Schools – if they can demonstrate community benefit

 - At least three unrelated people responsible for running the organisation (for registered charities these are your Trustees, for CICs/Social Enterprises these are your Directors)

 - A written constitution or set of rules that sets out the purpose and management of the organisation

 - A bank account in the name of the organisation with at least two unrelated cheque signatories required for payments